-Project Status: ongoing Objective: Collect high quality data to support our understanding of watershed creek health.
+Objective: Collect high quality data to support our understanding of watershed creek health.

 Description: Monitoring to understand changing conditions is a primary goal of the Estuary Program.
 The program will continue tracking key environmental indicators, working with partners to develop and implement monitoring efforts, and collecting data related to the impacts of climate change.
-Efforts will include monitoring of: bacteria indicators in watershed creeks to determine safe swimming and impacts to bay water quality; low flow conditions to assess drought impacts; creek nutrients, toxicity, and pesticides in areas impacted by agriculture and other discharges; and extended deployments for water quality in creeks.
-Leads, Partners, and Roles: In addition to the Estuary Program, lead partners in these efforts include Cuesta College, providing lab facilities and technical support for bacteria monitoring efforts; Creek Lands Conservation (CLC), providing technical expertise in flow sensor maintenance and data analysis to support drought monitoring; the Central Coast Water Quality Preservation, Inc. and the CCRWQB, providing technical input on site and analyte selection; and the CCRWQCB and CLC providing guidance on sensor selection and troubleshooting.
+Efforts will include monitoring of: bacteria indicators in watershed creeks to determine safe swimming and impacts to bay water quality; creek nutrients, toxicity, and pesticides in areas impacted by agriculture and other discharges; support for monitoring and restoration efforts in the watershed; and extended deployments for water quality in creeks.

+Leads, Partners, and Roles: In addition to the Estuary Program, lead partners in these efforts include Cuesta College, providing lab facilities and technical support for bacteria monitoring efforts; the Central Coast Water Quality Preservation, Inc. and the CCRWQB, providing technical input on site and analyte selection; and the CCRWQCB and CLC providing guidance on sensor selection and troubleshooting.
+For support by the California Conservation Corps program in partnership with AmeriCorps, corpsmembers serving with the program will provide on-the-ground support for fieldwork.
 Partners who utilize Estuary Program data and provide landowner access (where applicable) include California State Parks, San Luis Obispo (SLO) County Public Health Department, SLO County Parks and Recreation, Cal Poly, Cuesta College, California Department of Public Health, Central Coast Regional Water Quality Control Board (CCRWQCB), SWRCB, Camp KEEP, CDFW, CLC, and commercial oyster farmers.

-Anticipated Output(s) or Deliverables(s): Data delivered semi-annually to CEDEN, a SWRCBmaintained data portal that makes data widely available.
+Anticipated Output(s) or Deliverables(s): Data delivered semi-annually to CEDEN, a SWRCB-maintained data portal that makes data widely available.
 Indicator bacteria results shared monthly with partners via a memo.
 Activities will be described in semi-annual reports.

-Estimated Milestones: Bacteria and nutrient monitoring data utilized by SWRCB for assessing 303(d) and TMDL status as part of next data solicitation, date TBD.
+Estimated Milestones: Bacteria and nutrient monitoring data utilized by SWRCB for assessing 303(d) and TMDL status as part of next data solicitation in October 2024.
 Semi-annual submittals of data to CEDEN.